noties/ScriptJava/README.md

 ## Custom libraries
 Right now if there is a folder called `libs` inside execution directory, all jars that are inside it will be added to the script class path.
 Anyway you still need to import desired class first (here is no surprices).

-## How it's done
-It's very naive implementation of parsing, but so far it strangely works :)

 ## Drawbacks
 As we cannot achive completely *scripting* behavior from Java, there are certain things to be aware of.
 First, everytime you hit `Enter` the whole script is compiled from scratch.
 That's why all the variables will be set anew.
 For example:
 ```java